blade47/antaeus/docs/README.md

 The database data access layer classes have beed refactored since the AntaeusDal class was becoming a blob.

 ###### Rest APIs extension
-New rest APIs endpoint were added in order to allow starting, stopping and c
+New rest APIs endpoint were added in order to allow starting, stopping and checking the status of the task.